 If the perpetrator of the assault is an ASU student or employee, survivors have the option of filing a complaint with the Title IX Office in accordance with ASU's Title IX Policy and Procedures.
 Survivors can meet with the Title IX Coordinator to gather information about reporting options, supportive measures, and questions about the process.
-It is important to know that the university adjudication process has a clear and convincing evidence standard for determining violations.
+It is important to know that the university adjudication process has a Preponderance of Evidence standard for determining violations.